-Longitudinal chromatic aberration: for a simple depiction, (not real) symetrical and rotationally symetrical eye is sufficient (the pupil is also centered).
+Longitudinal chromatic aberration: for a simple depiction, a (non real) symetrical and rotationally symetrical eye is sufficient (the pupil is also centered).

-The point source is poly chromatic, and we the optical axis (which is to the visual axis coincide, owing for the symmetry of the eye).
+The point source is poly chromatic, and on the optical axis (which is coincident to the visual axis, owing for the symmetry of the eye).
 For clarity, the figure has been spitted in two, to show the respective paths of green (shorter wavelengths) and red (longer wavelengths).
-For this centered eye and year "on axis » point of attachment, longitudinal chromatic aberration causes a « spread » of the focal spot.
-In this example, when green wavelengths are in focus at the retinal flat (top), red wavelengths are focused behind the retina; the eye have 'less vergence' (less optical power) for the red wavelengths.
-This is due to the fact the refractive index decreases when the wavelength increases (red lightwaves are longer than green - less energetic- light waves).
-In thoery, optical calculation show that between the two ends of the visible spectrum, there are 2 diopters of longitudinal chromatic aberration (ACL).
-In practice, the effect of ACL gradients the optical quality of the eye in the same proportion as 0.2 D of monochromatic defocus, the human eye being most sensitive to yellow light (yellow light is in the middle of the spectrum).
+For this centered eye and an « on axis » point of fixation, longitudinal chromatic aberrations causes a « spread » of the focal spot.
+In this example, when green wavelengths are in focus at the retinal plane (top), red wavelengths are focused behind the retina; the eye as « less vergence » (less optical power) for the red wavelengths.
+This is due to the fact the refractive index decreases when the wavelength increases (red lightwaves are longer – less energetic- than green light waves).
+In thoery, optical calculation show that between the two ends of the visible spectrum, there are 2 diopters of longitudinal chromatic aberration (LCA).
+In practice, the effect of LCA degrades the optical quality of the eye in the same proportion as 0.2 D of monochromatic defocus, the human eye being most sensitive to yellow light (yellow light is in the middle of the spectrum).

-Transverse chromatic aberration is caused by the same physical mechanisms than longitudinal chromatic aberration, owing to the fact that the eye has not centered refractive surfaces, and year aperture stop (iris pupil), which is not centered on the visual axis.
+Transverse chromatic aberration is caused by the same physical mechanisms than longitudinal chromatic aberration, owing to the fact that the eye has non centered refractive surfaces, and an aperture stop (iris pupil), which is not centered on the visual axis.

-Thesis asymmetries explain that the spot diagram of multiple wavelengths emitted by a polychromatic source are not in focus, and that the respective contours of these spots are not concentric.
-However, it is worth noticing that for rays traveling close to the visual axis, the transverse chromatic aberration if low (zero being the visual axis, which can be defined as the axis of null transverse chromatic aberrations).
+These asymmetries explain that the spot diagram of multiple wavelengths emitted by a polychromatic source are not in focus, and that the respective contours of these spots are non concentric.
+However, it is worth noticing that for rays traveling close to the visual axis, the transverse chromatic aberration si low (being zero along the visual axis, which can be defined as the axis of null transverse chromatic aberrations).
 In fact, the visual axis can be defined as the axis where the transverse chromatic aberration is null.
-The visual axis is sometimes called the « achromatic axis.
+The visual axis is sometimes called the « achromatic axis ».

-Consequently, it is important to center refractive surgical procedures on the visual axis, especially when they incur a reduction of the functional optical area; If, not, the contrast of the retinal image will be severely degraded by large amounts of transverse chromatic aberration.
+Consequently, it is important to center refractive surgical procedures on the visual axis, especially when they incur a reduction of the functional optical zone; if, not, the contrast of the retinal image will be severely degraded by large amounts of transverse chromatic aberration.